How much is 1 TB?

 Laptop internal hard drive (500 GB - 1 TB)

-Many laptops come with an internal hard drive from 500 GB to 1 TB, or an SSD (Solid State Drive) from about 240 GB to 500 GB.
+In general, most laptops come with an internal hard drive with its capacity ranging from 500 GB to 1 TB.
+In other cases, a Solid State Drive (SSD) with its capacity ranging from 240 GB to 500 GB.

-External hard drives used to store larger files like photos, videos, and music commonly hold 1 TB to 2 TB.
+External hard drives commonly contain 1 TB to 2 TB of storage, and are routinely used in order to store larger files such as photos, videos, and music

 DVD (4.7 GB)